wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 4. Outliers identification

-Now that we have the predicted populations that each sample belongs to we can run sample QC stratified by population and identify outliers within each population for each metric tested:
+Now that we have the predicted populations that each sample belongs to, we can run sample QC stratified by population and identify outliers within each population for each metric tested:
 - number of SNPs
 - number of deletions and insertions, insertion/deletion ratе
 - heterozygosity rate, heterozygous/homozygous ratio